Conscious Integrity: What It Is, and How to Build It

 You are going to fail.
 And that’s not even pessimistic bad news – it’s just real!

-You will act in conflict with your values.
-You will sacrifice your desires for someone else’s.
 You will cower away from doing what is right.
-And you will falter on your agreements.
+You’ll catch yourself gossiping.
+You will falter on your agreements.
 Many times.

 To be in conscious integrity does not mean that you will be perfect.
-It means that as soon as you notice that your actions are not aligning with your values, desires, ethics, and word, you acknowledge it (to yourself and to anyone else impacted), make any necessary repairs, and then you do your best next time.
+It means that as soon as you notice that your actions are not aligning with your ethics or your word, you acknowledge it (to yourself and to anyone else impacted), take responsibility, make any necessary repairs, and then do your best next time.

 Plain and simple.
 Half of the game is just noticing when you’ve fallen off track, catching yourself with a loving hand, and bringing yourself back into right effort.